liu-roger/devops-user-document-link/README.md

 # devops-user-document-link
-This is a [link](https://ms-teams.gitbook.io/ms-teams-devops-user-document/) that bring you to a github pages for a DevOps practices user document. https://ms-teams.gitbook.io/ms-teams-devops-user-document/
+This is a [link](https://ms-teams.gitbook.io/ms-teams-devops-user-document/) that bring you to a github pages for a DevOps practices user document. <br>
+ https://ms-teams.gitbook.io/ms-teams-devops-user-document/